Dynamic Electromagnetic Navigation: Modeling

 In Fig. \ref{fig:bode_multisine} the identified frequency response of the system, $\hat{G}_{\mathrm{BLA}}$, is depicted along with its uncertainty, $\hat{\sigma}_{\mathrm{nl}}$.
 Note that around the resonance frequency, the uncertainty associated with the estimate is elevated.
 We use this information to derive a frequency-dependent weight, $W(\omega_k)$, for the curve-fitting process.
 Specifically, in regions of small uncertainty, the values of $\hat{\sigma}_{\mathrm{nl}}$ are mapped to weights close to 1, while in high uncertainty zones, they approach a value close to 0, as shown in Fig. \ref{fig:bode_multisine}.
 We fit the parametric model

 using the \texttt{tfest} function in Matlab\textregistered.
-Notice that we restrict the model fit to a second order model such that we can map the parameters, $a_1, b_0$, to the actuator dynamics of \eqref{eq:lin_eom} (with $M=0$, i.e. pendulum unattached), which are directly related to the parameters $d$ and $|\m|$.
-All parameters of the model \eqref{eq:state_space_cont_time} are now fully determined.
+Notice that we restrict the model fit to a second order model such that we can map the parameters, $a_1, b_0$, to the actuator dynamics of \eqref{eq:lin_eom} (with $M=0$, i.e. pendulum unattached), which are directly related to the parameters $d$ and $\mb$.